How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 And it’s definitely one of the strongest advantages of Glovo.

-So you could take that as advice — if you cover more needs, you have higher chances to successfully enter the market and reach a wider audience.
+So you could take that as advice — if you cover more needs than expected, you have higher chances to successfully enter the market and reach a wider audience.

 Statistics are from Glovo’s About us.